LingyiC/Adversarial-Training-Methods-and-Applications/experiment 2/README.md

 Data: https://drive.google.com/drive/folders/167hBaVZxes9r5c9FEohkf2TSctFguJDw?usp=sharing

-Details present in the submitted report
+Details present in the submitted report.

-run Quora Insincere Questions Classification basic classification.ipynb
+For detail instruction, see README of each experiment.